ErikGS/PellePrinter/README.md

 # PellePrinter
-A Brazilian 3D printing solution using pellets to provide a more efficient and cost-effective alternative compared to the traditional filament systems, through direct extrusion of pellets in a professional, although affordable, FDM printing system.
+A Brazilian 3D printing solution using pellets to provide a more efficient and cost-effective alternative compared to the traditional filament systems, through direct extrusion of pellets in a professional, but affordable, FDM printing system.

 # Background